Most Expensive Richmond Neighborhoods

 Popular real estate near Richmond, VA

-Unlike some cities, Richmond isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Richmond are a mix of both white- and blue-collar jobs.
+Richmond is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Richmond is a city of sales and office workers, professionals and service providers.
-There are especially a lot of people living in Richmond who work in office and administrative support (13.39%), sales jobs (11.02%) and management occupations (8.20%).
+There are especially a lot of people living in Richmond who work in office and administrative support (13.05%), sales jobs (10.88%) and management occupations (9.13%).

 Richmond is an extremely ethnically-diverse city.
 The people who call Richmond home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Richmond residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Richmond include English, German, Irish and Italian.